 The United Kingdom is one of the leading countries attracting students from all across the globe.
 Despite the pandemic, there has been a good rate of visa approval in the UK, especially for Indian students.

-These are the main UK visa requirements for a UK student visa applications in 2023:
+These are the main UK visa requirements for a UK student visa applications in 2024:

-UK Student Route Visa Requirements |
+UK Student Route Visa Requirements

-General requirements |
+General requirements

-English Language proficiency for visa (University requirements could be higher) |
+(University requirements could be higher)

-UG course: you must be proficient to at least CEFR level B2 (IELTS 5.5) PG course: at least CEFR level B1 (IELTS 4.0) Below degree level: one of the Secure English Language Tests (SELT) certificates |
+UG course: you must be proficient to at least CEFR level B2 (IELTS 5.5)

-Financial requirements |
+Financial requirements

 You must prove funds for one of the following:

-For living costs: Have at least £1,023 per month to up to 9 months |
+For living costs: Have at least £1,023 per month to up to 9 months

-Evidence of qualifications |
+Evidence of qualifications

-Current certificates or official transcripts with Your name, the name of the institution, the course title, and the date awarded. |
+Your name, the name of the institution, the course title, and the date awarded.

-English Translations |
+English Translations

 All documents should be officially translated to English.
-A fully certified translation includes:

 1. Offer from an Educational Institution

 You must have an offer from a licensed student sponsor.
-As proof, the educational institution will give you the Confirmation of Acceptance for Studies (CAS).
+As proof, the educational institution will give you the Confirmation of Acceptance for Studies (CAS)

 You must have the CAS before you apply for a UK Student Visa.
 Moreover, you have to apply for the student visa within six months of receiving the CAS.